 Elizabeth David in her beautiful book An Omelette and a Glass of Wine, gives a recipe for baking mushrooms with vine leaves.
 She first saw the recipe in Edmond Ridhardin’s 1913 book L’Art du Bien Manger.
 It is as good today as it was a century ago.

-Similar recipes include Grilled Mushroom Salad, French Slow Cooked Mushrooms, and Shiitake Mushroom Sauce.
+Similar recipes include Grilled Pecorino in Vine Leaves, Grilled Mushroom Salad, Grape Vine Leaf Powder, French Slow Cooked Mushrooms, and Shiitake Mushroom Sauce.

 You might like to explore other Elizabeth David recipes, or browse Mushroom recipes.
 This dish could also be cooked in a covered BBQ – have a look at other BBQ dishes also.
 Or simply scroll through all of our Mid Spring recipes.